mzaman/trails/README.md

 ## Usage

-#### How does Fingerprints work?
+#### How does Trails work?

-Fingerprints tracks the UTM parameters and HTTP refererers from all requests to your application that are sent by un-authenticated users.
+Trails tracks the UTM parameters and HTTP refererers from all requests to your application that are sent by un-authenticated users.
 Not sure what UTM parameters are?
 [Wikipedia](https://en.wikipedia.org/wiki/UTM_parameters) has you covered:

 > UTM parameters (UTM) is a shortcut for Urchin Traffic Monitor.
 This text tags allow users to track and analyze traffic sources in analytical tools (f.e.
 Google Analytics).
 By adding UTM parameters to URLs, you can identify the source and campaigns that send traffic to your website.
 When a user clicks a referral link / ad or banner, these parameters are sent to Google Analytics (or other analytical tool), so you can see the effectiveness of each campaign in your reports